cormullion/Karnak.jl/docs/src/basics.md

 ## Weighted graphs

 Up to now, our graphs have been like maps of train or metro networks, focusing on connections, rather than on, say, distances and journey times.
-Edges are effectively always one unit long.
-Shortest path calculations can't take into account the true length of edges.
-But some systems modelled by graphs require this knowledge, which is where weighted graphs are useful.
+Edges have been effectively always one unit long, and shortest path calculations can't take into account the true length of edges.
+But some systems modelled by graphs require this knowledge, which is where __weighted graphs__ are useful.

 A weighted graph, which can be either undirected or directed, has numeric values assigned to each edge.
-This value is called the "weight" of an edge, and they're usually positive integers, but can be anything.
+This value is called the "weight" of an edge, and it's usually a positive integer, but can be anything.

 The word "weight" is interpreted according to context and the nature of the system modelled by the graph.
 For example, a higher value for the weight of an edge could mean a longer journey time or more expensive fuel costs, for map-style graphs, but it could signify high attraction levels for a social network graph.